-Each institution and organizationsite providing ADSAC or alcohol and drug assessments shall have a written policy addressing its awareness of, and intent to comply with, the (U.S.) Americans with Disabilities Act of 1990.
+Each site providing ADSAC or alcohol and drug assessments shall have a written policy addressing its awareness of, and intent to comply with, the (U.S.) Americans with Disabilities Act of 1990.

 450:21-1-14.
 State and federal statutes and regulations